bpiyush/SlowFast-ssl/setup/README.md

 ```
 This assumes that you have setup data folders symlinked into the repo.
 This shall save outputs in `./outputs/` folder.
 You can check `./outputs/<expt-folder-name>/logs/train_logs.txt` to see the training progress.

-:warning: Note that, on Charades, we obtain all our results using 1 GPU and a batch size of 16.
+:warning: Note that, on Charades, we obtain all our results using 1 GPU (NVIDIA RTX A600, 48GBs each) and a batch size of 16.

+:hourglass: Each experiment takes about 8 hours to run on the suggested configuration.

 ## Experiments on AVA